 3. Use the 1st person

 Actually, it won’t fit in any case but this rule seems to be the recent trend.
 Some testings show you can increase conversion by choosing the 1st person possessive.
-Perhaps, psychologically it’s easier for us to get something which is already ‘ours’.
+Perhaps, psychologically, it’s easier for us to get something that is already ‘ours’.
 At least, thus speak A/B tests!

 Hint.
 Look at your CTA copy.
 If it contains the word ‘your’, change it into ‘my’.
 Does it look friendlier?
 Or awkward?
 Anyway, test both versions.
 Maybe, there’s a loophole for higher conversion.